datkumar/code-journal/src/content/dsaProblems/stack-queue/02-implement-queue.md

         Node *nodeToDelete = front;
         // Make front point to the node after first (can be null) front = front->next;
         if (!front) { // When there was only one existing element (it's next is null)
-            // Both front and rear would become null after deletion in this case rear = nullptr;
+            // Both front and rear would become null after deletion in this case rear = front;
         }
         delete nodeToDelete; // Deallocate the first node's memory size--; // Decrement size after deletion
     }

     // Destructor to deallocate memory of all items of queue ~Queue()
     {
         // Keep deque-ing items till queue isn't empty